education.vic.gov.au

 Corporate

-Corporate staff are responsible for supporting schools through the regular review of the Gas Heater Policy and assist in meeting their mandatory obligations.
+Corporate staff are responsible for supporting schools through the regular review of the Gas Appliance Management guidance and assist in meeting their mandatory obligations.

-Corporate staff are responsible for providing schools with allocated funding for routine inspection of gas heaters via the annual contractors allocation of the Student Resource Package (SRP).
-Costs associated with the repair of gas heaters are funded within the Maintenance portion of the SRP.
+Corporate staff are responsible for providing schools with allocated funding for routine inspection of gas appliances via the annual contracts allocation of the Student Resource Package (SRP).
+Costs associated with the repair of gas appliances are funded within the Maintenance portion of the SRP.

 Corporate staff can assist schools when they have insufficient funds for critical repairs costing $5,000 or more.
 Schools may apply for assistance through the emergency maintenance program.

-Corporate staff monitor compliance with gas heater requirements through the Asset Information Management Systems (AIMS) , for schools that have AIMS.
+Corporate staff monitor compliance with gas appliance requirements through the Asset Information Management Systems (AIMS).

 Corporate staff support schools to be compliant.
 This support can include one-on-one assistance for schools that request it.